davidrzs/DavesAlgorithmCollection/README.md

 - Interpolation Search

 ## License
-All the code in this repo is licensed under the permissive MIT license.
+All the code in this repository is licensed under the permissive MIT license.